-To take advantage of one of these association discounts, the insured needs to be a dues paying member, and be able to demonstrate this to the insurance company at the time of application.
+To take advantage of one of these association discounts, the insured needs to be a dues-paying member and be able to demonstrate this to the insurance company at the time of application.
 Typically, the discount applied to the disability insurance policy will remain, even if the insured terminates their membership with the association at a later date.

 Professional Group Discounts

-The employees apply and pay for their own policies, and are fully medically and financially underwritten.
+The employees apply and pay for their own policies and are fully medically and financially underwritten.
 Therefore, they can be turned down for coverage, which may affect the discount for the rest of the group.

 Qualified Sick Pay Plans

-A savvy agent working with a female business owner is smart to ask if she wants to offer coverage to select employees as well.
+A good agent working with a female business owner is smart to ask if she wants to offer coverage to select employees as well.
 If she does, then the premium on her individual policy could be substantially lower than what she would have paid alone.

 There is also a lower premium for those who do not smoke.
-While this is fairly well known, what is lesser known is that if you DO smoke and do not qualify for this lower rate, you may still be able to get it in the future should you stop smoking.
-Most insurance carriers will apply the non-smoker rate to a policy that is in-force if the insured can demonstrate that they have not smoked for twelve months, and if their blood work indicates no nicotine is present.
+While this is fairly well known, what is lesser known is that if you do smoke and do not qualify for this lower rate, you may still be able to get it in the future should you stop smoking.
+Most insurance carriers will apply the non-smoker rate to a policy that is in force if the insured can demonstrate that they have not smoked for twelve months and if their blood work indicates no nicotine is present.